lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Child ViewController

 The child ViewController receives an event in the usual manner.
 The event is immediately passed on to the child's Presenter.
-Here is a typical implementation for an "Add" button:
+Here is a typical implementation for an Add button:

 ```swift
 @IBAction func addTapped(_ sender: Any) {